-The claim that the Swedish government is covering up immigrant crimes or Islamic crimes has appeared now and again in foreign media, from Fox News commentary on an Ami Horowitz documentary to “comedians” like Pat Condell.
+The claim that the Swedish government is covering up immigrant crimes or Islamic crimes has appeared now and again in foreign media, from Fox News commentary on Ami Horowitz documentary to “comedians” like Pat Condell.

-Pat Condell, in his video “Bye, Bye Sweden” states that the Swedish government covers up Islamic crimes, because there are no stats on the religious affiliation of criminals, and American commentators are baffled to learn that there are also no documentation of ethnicity, or as they like to call it, race, in crime reports or crime statistics.
+Pat Condell, in his video “Bye, Bye Sweden” states that the Swedish government covers up Islamic crimes, because there are no stats on the religious affiliation of criminals, and American commentators are baffled to learn that there is also no documentation of ethnicity, or as they like to call it, race, in crime reports or crime statistics.

 Side note: Pat Condell, claims that Sweden is the “rape capital of Europe.”
-He may be right in the sense that Swedish women are much more likely to report sexual assaults, and the definition of rape is so wide it might even classify Donald Trump as a rapist!
+He may be right in the sense that Swedish women are much more likely to report sexual assaults, and that the definition of rape is so wide it might even classify Donald Trump as a rapist!
 The Local answers the question of if Sweden is the “rape capital” of Europe, or not.